 The 1st Idaho Volunteer Infantry served in the Philippines during the Spanish American War and the Philippine American War.

 The 1st Idaho Volunteer Infantry was mustered into service at Boise, Idaho between May 7 and 18, 1898.
-At the time of mustering in, the unit consisted of thirty-two offices and 644 enlisted men, making it one of the smallest volunteer regiments formed during the war.
+At the time of mustering in, the unit consisted of thirty-two officers and 644 enlisted men, making it one of the smallest volunteer regiments formed during the war.
 Go to the Spanish American War page to find out more about its history.